VernissageApp/VernissageServer/Docs/Api/index.html.md

 # Introduction

-Welcome to the Vernissage API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Vernissage API documentation!

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Vernissage is an application for sharing your photographs with other system users.
+It is an application that, thanks to the implemented ActivityPub protocol, allows you to exchange information with different systems from Fediverse, such as Pixelfed, Mastodon and others.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
+You can use our API to access Vernissage API endpoints, which can get information on statuses, attachments, users and more in our database.

-Feel free to edit it and use it as a base for your own API's documentation.
+This API documentation page was created with [Slate](https://github.com/slatedocs/slate).

 ## Identity columns